Master scheduling is the summary of all the activities, deliverables, and milestones within a project.

 Administrative controls (also called procedural controls) consist of approved written policies, procedures, standards, and guidelines.

 Administrative controls form the framework for running the business and managing people.
-They inform staff members how the business is to be run long term and how day-to-day operations are to be conducted ensuring the business operates efficiently.
+They inform staff members how the business is to be run over the long term and how day-to-day operations are to be conducted ensuring the business operates efficiently.

 Reporting frameworks ensure reporting meets a high set of standards and that there is a robust, efficient process to consolidate data to produce accurate, professional management reports.